Are you interested in attending Global Impact STEM Academy?

 Can my student attend Global Impact if they are going into their junior year?

-We are currently only accepting incoming freshmen and sophomores.
+We are currently only accepting grades 7 through 10.
 Due to the speed and structure of our school, it is difficult for a 3rd or 4th year high school student to adapt and succeed.
 However, case-by-case scenarios may be considered.
 For more information contact our student services coordinator at 937-328-6600.

 What are the school hours?